Isa Briones: Music

 Briones has recorded several video duets with fellow Filipino-American performer AJ Rafael.
 Their version of "Rewrite the Stars" from The Greatest Showman was released as a single.

 For the Star Trek: Picard season one finale, "Et In Arcadia Ego, Part 2", Irving Berlin's "Blue Skies" was set to play during Data's final scene as a bookend to his performance in Star Trek: Nemesis.
 Composer Jeff Russo wrote a new arrangement for the episode, and series co-creator Alex Kurtzman suggested they ask Briones to perform the vocals.
 Briones said, "it's so right that this is the song" playing at the end of Data's journey.
 Her rendition was released as a single in 2020.

 Personal life

 As of 2020, Briones lives in Los Angeles.

+Activism

 In April 2020, Briones joined her Star Trek: Picard castmates including Jonathan Frakes, Jeri Ryan and Brent Spiner in a video message of hope to viewers affected by the COVID-19 pandemic.
-In July of that year, Briones took part in the Star Trek Universe Virtual Panel for Comic-Con@Home, the virtual event that replaced San Diego Comic-Con in 2020.

 In 2021, she participated in a video campaign addressing hate crimes against Asian Americans.